agile-ts/documentation/docs/packages/core/api/state/Introduction.md

 ### 🔨 Use case
-We might use a State to remember the active theme of our application, or the `userId` of the current logged-in User.
+We might use a State to remember the active theme of our application, or the `userId` of the current logged-in user.
 ```ts
 const THEME_TYPE = App.createState("dark");
 // <- toggled theme switch